Duke University, J.D., magna cum laude, 2006; Editor-in-Chief, Duke Law Journal, 2005-06

 Pomona College, B.A., 1997

-Adam co-chairs the firm's Class Action and Appellate practice groups, and he serves as a member of the Appellate Rules Committee of the North Carolina Bar Association.
+Adam co-chairs the firm's Class Actions and Appeals practice groups, and he serves as a member of the state Appellate Rules Committee.

-Represents a national bank in multiple putative class actions regarding what is alleged to be one of the largest Ponzi/pyramid schemes in U.S. history.
+Represents a national bank in multiple putative class actions (MDL centralization in Boston) regarding what is alleged to be one of the largest Ponzi/pyramid schemes in U.S. history.

 Regularly defends board members, corporations and private equity firms against shareholder lawsuits challenging public company mergers, including litigation over eight different public company transactions in recent years.

 Represented Wachovia Corp. and its directors in successfully defending a suit challenging Wachovia's $15 billion merger with Wells Fargo.
 Ehrenhaus v.
 Baker, 2008 NCBC 20 (2008) (refusing to enjoin the merger), on appeal after settlement, 717 S.E.2d 9 (N.C.
 Ct.
 App.
 2011) (upholding non opt-out settlement), 776 S.E.2d 699 (N.C.
 Ct.
 App.
 2015) (rejecting further challenge to settlement).

 Filed multiple briefs with the U.S. Supreme Court, including an amicus brief for the Cato Institute supporting the victim of a police shooting, a petition for certiorari in a major class action, and an opposition to certiorari in a case raising First Amendment issues.